jagdishpatil02/drink-water/README.md

 # Drink Water(Jal lijiye)

-Drink Water(Jal lijiye) is a chrome extenstion that will remind you to drink water after every 20 minutes.
+Drink Water(Jal lijiye) is a chrome extension that will remind you to drink water after every 20 minutes.

 ![Demo Photo](./banner.jpg)